Frequently Asked Questions

 The error message varies; it could be "connection refused", "no route to host", or something else.

-You may be out of luck.
-Most free CGI servers have disabled outgoing socket connections, which are required for CGIProxy to connect to any remote server.
+You're probably out of luck.
+Virtually all free CGI servers have disabled outgoing socket connections, which are required for CGIProxy to connect to any remote server.
 Based on some hostile emails received by users of CGIProxy, I suspect that some of those free servers disabled outgoing sockets specifically to prevent use of CGIProxy.
 When the first version was released in late 1998, it worked fine on all those servers.
 Soon after, they started terminating accounts without warning and sending nasty emails to users of CGIProxy.
 Eventually they just disabled all outgoing socket connections.
-(They may also have done it to prevent email abuse.)
+Most likely, they also did this to prevent email abuse.

 So if you try CGIProxy on a free server and it doesn't work, you may have to pay for an account somewhere.
 If you find a free server where it works, please let me know.